 One way to take action on your vision is; If your ideal day says you enjoy a revitalizing swim at the end of your day, find time to enjoy that now a few times a week.
 Another way is to learn the skills you need to create the life you would like.

-My ideal day includes blogging and learning blogging skills, therefore I invest time in studying how to blog.
-One of the courses, blog by numbers, is a course that steps you through from a novice to a blogger.
+My ideal day includes blogging and learning blogging skills, therefore, I invest time in studying how to blog.
+One of the courses, blog by numbers, is a course that guides beginner bloggers.
+Note the below link is an affiliate link.

-It is over to you create your future vision and create an amazing life for yourself.
-Take a read of how to create a vision board to create your best year ever.
+It is over to you to create your future vision and create an amazing life for yourself.